-Kabeer is an Assistant Professor of Chemical Engineering at IITGN and serves the role of Principal Investigator.
+Kabeer is an Associate Professor of Chemical Engineering at IITGN and serves the role of Principal Investigator.
 His doctoral work was based on the science of interfacing graphene nanosheets with gold nanoparticles.
 He and his group members develop new synthetic routes to realize nano-dimensional materials that resemble graphene but are rich in boron with an aim to develop functional materials which can benefit from the nanoscaled boron.
-He integrates methodical teaching with the research activities and also serves the Academic Affairs of IITGN as the Associate Dean of Undergraduate Studies.
+He integrates methodical teaching with the research activities and also serves as Dean of Academic Affairs at IITGN.
 He is on the editorial board for Scientific Reports (Nature) and is also a reviewer for ACS Applied Materials and Interfaces, Carbon, and Journal of Chemical Sciences.

 Saroj received his B.Tech. in Biotechnology from College of Engineering and Technology, Bhubaneswar under Biju Patnaik University of Technology (BPUT) Odisha in 2011.
 He pursued his M.Tech. in Biotechnology and Biochemical Engineering from IIT Kharagpur in 2011-2013.
 Saroj joined as a first Ph.D. student in the research group in July 2013.
 His research focuses on boron rich two-dimensional (2D) nanomaterials analogous to graphene.
 He is currently working on utilizing these nanomaterials as an electrode for next generation energy storage devices